ssc-media/dvd-script/README.md

 In this script, these features are implemented.
 - For each prayer meeting (at Friday evening) and Sunday service.
   - Create workspace
-  - Convert a flv file recorded by OBS Studio to a MPG file for DVD-Video.
+  - Convert a mkv file recorded by OBS Studio to a MPG file for DVD-Video.
   - Adjust audio loudness
 - For each Sunday
   - Make an ISO image file including Friday prayer meeting and Sunday service.